climbingryan/climbingryan/README.md

 Hi, I'm Kevin Simmons 👋
 </h1>

-## I'm Currently enrolled in a fullstack bootcamp at the University of Texas at Austin
+## I'm a current graduate from the UT coding bootcamp

-- 🔭 I’m working on my portfolio
+- 🔭 I’m working on my knowledge of blockchain technology
-- 🌱 I’m solidifying my React skills
+- 🌱 I’m solidifying ^^^
 - 👯 I’m looking to collaborate on any kind of front end project
 - 💬 Ask me about anything.
 Always happy to help and learn more
 - ⚡ Fun fact: I collect videogames, and other collectibles